YixuanSeanZhou/Quantized_Neural_Nets/README.md

 ```
 The above should activate a new python virtual environments.

-Then, one can make use of the `requirement.txt` by
+Then, one can make use of the `requirements.txt` by
 ```
 pip3 install -r requirement.txt
 ```